tac3563/js-weather-app/README.md

 ### API Reference

 - This project uses the WeatherAPI to retrieve weather data.
-Visit the WeatherAPI documentation for more information on available endpoints and parameters.
+Visit the WeatherAPI documentation for more information on available endpoints and parameters: https://www.weatherapi.com/docs/

 ### Contributing